remiadon/remiadon.github.io/_posts/2019-07-24-a-more-flexible-lcm.md

 -----------------------

 ## The state of research
-When they write papers, researches make lots of assumptions.
-While these assumptions may not seem really binding at first sight, in practice some can make your life a lot harder.
+Writing papers implies making assumptions, as a scientific basis on which the rest relies on.
+While these assumptions may not seem really binding at first sight, in practice they can narrow down the possibilities.

-As I said, the original definition of `LCM assumes you can access subsets of the original data very quickly given a set of positions`.
+The original definition of `LCM assumes you can access subsets of the original data very quickly given a set of positions`.
 This may be true if all of it fits in a small pd.Series (as seen above), but in modern applications, this is not always easy to ensure, because your data may be

 1. `Too big to hold in memory`.
 Or even worse, your data may be accessible for a limited time lapse, as in streaming workflows Having access to the original dataset during the entire run of the algorithm means extra memory costs which are not needed.

 2. `distributed` (or partiionned), positional indexing is not something easy to ensure.
 As an example, the [dask API](https://docs.dask.org/en/latest/dataframe-indexing.html#positional-indexing) voluntarily bans positional indexing over rows.

 In addition to this the above pseudo code emphasize how much we need of Counters.
 We have to count items everytime we dig into a subset, again and again ...

-There may be a better way

 ----------------------